cengel/ArcGIS_geocoding/README.md

         Expiration: (you decide)
         Format: HTML

-    (The token is tied to the IP address of the machine that requests the service, so if you use a laptop and move, say, from your home wireless over VPN to your lab on campus, the same token will not work.)
+    (The token is tied to the IP address of the machine that requests the service, so if you use a laptop and move to a different network you may have to request a differnet token.)

 ## Anatomy of geocoding requests